Understanding ADHD And Addiction

 - Educating partners and family members about ADHD

 Dual diagnosis programs assist with managing the symptoms of ADHD and modifying the individual’s responses and triggers while in recovery.
-This will allow people struggling with ADHD and addiction to live a healthy, functional life, without being dependent on any substance.
+This will allow people struggling with ADHD and addiction to live a healthy and functional life, without being dependent on any substance.

-If you or your loved one has ADHD and is struggling with substance abuse, please call us now for help.
+If you or your loved one has ADHD and is struggling with substance abuse, you may want to consider treatment.
+For more information on online therapy options, click here.